- About SIMPROCESS

 The SIMPROCESS Expression language has features common to programming languages.

 In addition, Expressions use the extensive set of System Attributes, any User-defined Attributes, and the large library of System Methods.
 (System Methods are methods that extend the capability of a simulation.
 Some System Methods return a value and some do not.
 For example, SimTime returns the current simulation time.
 OpenDatabase opens a connection to a database for reading or writing.
-See Appendix F of the SIMPROCESS User’s Manual for a full listing of System Attributes and System Methods.)
+See Chapters 1 and 3 of Part D of the SIMPROCESS User’s Manual for a full listing of System Attributes and System Methods.)

 Expressions are built using the Expression Editor.
 In-depth programming experience is not required.
 The Expression Editor includes references for the Expression Language, System Methods, System Attributes, and User-Defined Attributes.